 For Kids Aged Less Than 6

 - Provide a rich learning environment for your kid.
-Inculcating the habit of reading to your loved ones can go a long way in ensuring that your child has the edge over his/her peers.
+Inculcating the habit of children reading books to your loved ones can go a long way in ensuring that your child has the edge over his/her peers.

 - Practise word games and other pedagogy techniques with your children.
 Many learning games are apt for children between the ages of 3-5.
 Companies such as LeapFrog provide games that can help with spellings, letters, word identification, and even identifying popular characters.
 There are also various apps in Android/iOS/Microsoft Store, which helps your kid identify objects that he/she views in the environment.